Japan to restart reactor in test of Abe's nuclear policy

 The crisis transfixed the world as the government and the Fukushima operator, Tokyo Electric Power (Tepco), fumbled their response and took two months to confirm that the reactors had undergone meltdowns.

-Kyushu Electric Power said it aimed to restart its No. 1 reactor at its Sendai plant at 0130 GMT on Tuesday.
+Kyushu Electric Power said it aimed to restart its No. 1 reactor at its Sendai plant at 0130 GMT on Tuesday (2130 ET on Monday).

-The plant on the west coast of Kyushu island is the furthest away of Japan’s reactors from Tokyo, where protestors regularly gather outside Abe’s official residence to oppose atomic energy.
+The plant on the west coast of Kyushu island is the furthest away of Japan’s reactors from Tokyo, where protesters regularly gather outside Abe’s official residence to oppose atomic energy.

 At nearly 1,000 km (600 miles) from the capital, Sendai is closer to Shanghai or Seoul.